alncat/opusDSD/README.md

 The argument following train_cv specifies the image stack.
 The three arguments ```--pe-type vanilla --encode-mode grad --template-type conv``` ensure OPUS-DSD is selected!
 Our program set the default values of those arguments to the values shown in above command.

-The function of each argument is explained as follows:
+The functionality of each argument is explained in the table:
 | argument |  explanation |
 | --- | --- |
 | --ctf   | ctf parameters of the image stack |